SteveJustin1963/tec-SCOPE/README.md

 ### display
 The Tec-1 has 6 digits of display to show the angle of degrees and minutes arranged as address xxxx and data xx per default monitor program mode.
-Assuming we done some sort of calibration
-I propose when we press A and as we move the scope (motor or hand) the angle numbers will update in real time, as azimuth-alt to 1 degree, thus
+Assuming we done some sort of calibration first the angle numbers will update in real time, for azimuth and alt to 1 degree accuracy thus;

-- 0299 23 is 299 degs 23 deg
+- press A 0299 23 is 299 degs 23 deg
-press + once then only alt is displayed to higher precision.
-- 0299 44 is 299 degs 44 minutes
+- or press `+` then alt is displayed to higher precision ie 0299 44 meaning 299 degs 44 minutes
-press - then only az is displayed to higher precision.
-- 0023 16     ie 23 degs 16 minutes
+- or press `-` then azimuth is displayed to higher precision ie 0023 16 meaning 23 degs 16 minutes
-press A then back to azimuth-alt to 1 degree